ORelio/Sound-Manager/UserManual/Readme-En.txt

 Q: When patching the built-in system startup sound, it does not properly update?
 A: System files may be in use, try rebooting and reapplying the sound scheme.
 A: A major system update may also revert or break the patch, try disabling and enabling the setting.

+Q: There are some sound events I don't like.
+How to mute them?
+R: Right click on undesired sound event > Disable on this PC

 Q: When using the Windows XP sound scheme, the startup sound should also play on logon.
 How to do this?
 R: Settings > Edit config file > set "PreferStartupSoundOnLogon=True" and save